TheOdinProject/curriculum/html_css/best_practices.md

 ### Additional Resources
 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.

-* [Put a box around every div on the page with this chrome extension from Pesticide.io](http://pesticide.io/).
-It can help you deconstruct an existing page or debug your own layouts easier.
+* Put a box around every div on the page with [this Chrome extension](https://chrome.google.com/webstore/detail/pesticide-for-chrome/bblbgcheenepgnnajgfpiicnbbdmmooh), or [this Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/open-pesticide/) by Matthew Baa.
+It can help you deconstruct an existing page or debug your own layouts.
 * [CSS Style Guide](http://codeguide.co/#css) by [Mark Otto](https://github.com/mdo), one of the creators of Bootstrap.
 * [CSS Reference](http://cssreference.io/), a visual guide to CSS, by [Jeremy Thomas](https://github.com/jgthms).
 * Add some!